eurostat/regl-map-animation/readme.md

 # regl-map-animation

-Experimental.

-A javascript library which uses WebGL for visualizing huge amounts of point data derived from grid-based statistics.

-Point data is in csv format and EPSG 3035 projection.
+Animate x/y point data loaded from CSV files and categorize them for vizualization.
+Point data in the csv file should be defined as x,y,value.

 # Installation